-Effective January 1, 2019, any and all requests of any amounts of de-obligated funds and or returned funds must be accompanied by an internal memorandum from the Department Head indicating the amount to be de-obligated or returned and the reason for returning or de-obligating funds.
-All de-obligated or returned funds in the amounts of \$500 or more must be accompanied by the department head's memo.
-Amounts less than \$500 do not need a memo but must be notified to GAD before the grant close out.
-If funds need to be returned to the agency, the Department must request a check or electronic payment from Office of the Comptroller-Accounts Payable staff to send to the agency.
+Effective September 1, 2023, any and all requests of any amounts of de-obligated funds and or returned funds must be accompanied by a internal written communication indicating the amount to be de-obligated or returned and the reason for returning or de-obligating funds.
+All de-obligated or returned funds in the amounts of \$1,000 or more must be accompanied by a department head's memo.
+Amounts less than \$1,000do not need a memo but must have an email sent to GAD before the grant close out.
+If funds need to be returned to the agency, the Department must ensure that the granting agency is registered with the City as a vendor for ACH payment.
+Checks are no longer provided unless an extreme situation or a one-time payment is required.
+All check payments must be approved by the Comptroller.